-- Mapping: the extension's outbound map, see section 5.2 on page 47; - Alias map: the extension's alias map, see section 5.2 on page 48; - Mac address: the extension's MAC address, used for autoprovisioning or remote phone book; see the Orchestra NG Administrator Manual; - Custom callerid: if you enable this field, caller id name will be the display name field of the phone's account; - Disable ringback: if you mark this checkbox, no ringback tone or music will be sent, delegating ring tone generation to the calling device; this is ignored if the call is being recorded;
+Mapping: the extension's outbound map, see section 5.2 on page 46;

+Alias map: the extension's alias map, see section 5.2 on page 48;

+Mac address: the extension's MAC address, used for autoprovisioning or remote phone book; see the Orchestra NG Administrator Manual.

-To delete the selected extension, just click the Delete button \mathbb{T} .
+To delete the selected extension, just click the Delete button \mathbb{Z} .

-- When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
-If this is not desired, just manually start a register request. - If the extension is associated with some outbound recording rules, the Disable ringback value is ignored, and a ring back will always played back.
-This happens because the recording feature always needs media to be active, and disabling ring back disables also early media, which is not compatible with the recording functions.
+When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
+If this is not desired, just manually start a register request.

-The second interface can be reached by clicking on the Services $\mathbb{S} \to \text{Phones}$ menu, and provides at a glance all the extensions defined in the current domain, figure 5.9.
+The second interface can be reached by clicking on the Services $^{\nwarrow} \rightarrow$ Phones menu, and provides at a glance all the extensions defined in the current domain, figure 5.9.
 The interface is very similar to the one described above, and shares all the configuration parameters, with only the user selection field added, to correctly associate extensions to a user.